 The official veterinary services of the Autonomous Communities (ACs) organise compulsory slaughter and are responsible for providing slaughter compensation.
 The ACs are responsible for financing this.
-For broiler chickens and fattening turkeys, slaughter in the case of positive flocks is not compulsory and therefore is not compensated.

-- d) Implementing entities vaccination: who provides the vaccine and who performs the vaccination?
+d) Implementing entities - vaccination: who provides the vaccine and who performs the vaccination?
 Who pays the vaccine?
-Who pays the vaccinator? - (e.g. farmers buy their vaccine to the private vets, send the paid invoices to the local state veterinary services which reimburse the farmers of the full amount and the vaccinator is paid by the regional state veterinary services)
+Who pays the vaccinator?

+(e.g. farmers buy their vaccine to the private vets, send the paid invoices to the local state veterinary services which reimburse the farmers of the full amount and the vaccinator is paid by the regional state veterinary services)